-From its original configuration of two buildings-a mansion and carriage house-in 1950, the Middletown campus has grown to its present size of 37 acres that houses 13 academic and student services buildings.
+From its original configuration of two buildings-a mansion and carriage house-in 1950, the Middletown campus has grown to its present size of 37 acres that houses 13 buildings.
 The College's beautiful and picturesque grounds are landscaped with trees and flowers indigenous to the region, while many paths and walks bisect the former estate.